 Probably the best thing we did was bring in trade contractors that did our best work to help us establish our specifications.
 We figured that if we liked a particular company’s work, then they could work with us to set goals that we liked and they could meet.
 We worked with framers, trim carpenters, electricians, plumbers, and others in a series of meetings to create our specs.

 Once you have a big, long list of suggested specifications, you then need to narrow them down to a manageable list.
 In looking over your list, you’ll find that there are probably duplicates and some that are so similar they can be combined.
 Some will end up on the cutting room floor because they are wrong, inappropriate, or sometimes just silly.

 Following the brainstorming meeting, one person, or a small group, need to take responsibility to edit the list and prepare a set of specs for the whole group to review.
 Sending out these lists, making sure everyone reviews and comments on them, and assembling the comments and suggestions into a final list of specs is a big job, one that can easily fall through the cracks if you don’t dedicate the time to work on it.

 As I mentioned in the first post on this subject, it takes time and effort to create programs and specifications, but once you do it, they are the gift that keeps on giving, saving you time and energy forever.

 I know that everyone is working hard just to keep up with their day-to-day work, but you should trust me on this.
 If when you take the time to put together effective systems in your business, it will, in the long run, save you time and money.
 It is always worth the effort to take some time to work on, instead of in, your business.

-If you just can’t wait to get started on your own trade contractor management program, .
+If you just can’t wait to get started on your own trade contractor management program, use this link to download the full set of checklists.
 The set includes 24 individual checklists for most standard residential construction trades in Excel format along with a suggested procedure.
 You can personalize and edit each page as you see fit.